butla/machine_setups/docs/gnome_desktop.md

 Switch from Wayland to XServer: before logging in, check the cog icon in lower left corner, choose "Gnome on Xorg".

+Enable touchegg service, so that gnome-shell doesn't constantly spam that it can't connect to it: `sudo systemctl enable --now touchegg`.

 ## Notes

 Shutdown shortcut - ctrl+alt+delete